maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 ## How to run your project?

 How do you go from resources and scripts to the analysis output?
-If your project is an R Markdown Document, maybe you can simply use the knit button.
+If your project "only" contains one or a few R Markdown document(s), maybe you can simply use the knit button.
 Now you might be dealing with some challenges warranting the use of dedicated tools.
 I'll briefly present two.

 *Note that not all tools separate ways to structure and run projects i.e. you could be using a workflow package that's opinionated about both.*